binqry/binq/README.md

 # binq

-Download items via HTTP and extract them when compressed.
+Download items via HTTP and extract them when they are compressed in forms of zip, tar.gz etc.
-Mainly focuses on executable programs distributed on the internet.
+**binq** mainly focuses on executable programs distributed on the internet.

+Typical use case is fetching GitHub release assets.
+But **binq** is not limited to it.

 # Install